aspeakman/DBTruck3/README.md

 =========

-**DBTruck3** provides a Python base class called Store which is a relaxed schema-less interface to data tables and stored metadata in an SQLite, PostgreSQL, MySQL or SQL Server database.
+**DBTruck3** provides a Python base class called Store which is a relaxed schema-less interface to data tables and stored metadata in a database.

 Currently the default database is SQLite, with the optional use of PostgreSQL (psycopg2), MySQL (mysql.connector) or SQL Server (mssql_python) instead